 We will investigate a two-parameter perturbation of the harmonic oscillator:

-which is the most general form of the genus-1 anharmonic oscillator, and has the form of a tilted double well for $b>0$.
+which is the most general form of the genus-1 anharmonic oscillator and has the form of a tilted double-well for $b>0$.
 The minima of this potential for $b>0$ are at $x=0$ and at $x = \frac{\sqrt{9 a-8 b}+3 \sqrt{a}}{4 b}$, which lies to the right of the origin.
-For $a=b$, this potential reduces to the symmetric double well potential with minima at $x = 0$ and $x = 1/\sqrt{a}$, the properties of which are well known.
-For $a>b$ (Fig. \ref{Fig1:Potentials}a), the second minimum is below the minimum at the origin, and for an expansion around the local minimum at the origin, the nonperturbative properties of the system are governed by a real instanton (as in Fig. \ref{Fig2:real-complex-instantons}a).
+For $a=b$, this potential reduces to the symmetric double-well potential with minima at $x = 0$ and $x = 1/\sqrt{a}$, the properties of which are well known.
+For $a>b$ [Fig.~\ref{Fig1:Potentials}(a)], the second minimum is below the minimum at the origin, and for an expansion around the local minimum at the origin, the nonperturbative properties of the system are governed by a real instanton [as in Fig.~\ref{Fig2:real-complex-instantons}(a)].

-Complex instantons (Fig. \ref{Fig2:real-complex-instantons}b) appear for $a<b$, when the origin is a global minimum of the potential.
+Complex instantons [Fig.~\ref{Fig2:real-complex-instantons}(b)] appear for $a<b$, when the origin is a global minimum of the potential.
 The potential is qualitatively different for $a > \frac{8}{9}b$ and $a < \frac{8}{9}b$.
-For $\frac{8}{9}b < a < b$, the potential has two minima, although the well to the right of the origin is tilted up (Fig. \ref{Fig1:Potentials}b); and for $a < \frac{8}{9}b$, the only local minimum of the potential is at the origin (Fig. \ref{Fig1:Potentials}c).
+For $\frac{8}{9}b < a < b$, the potential has two minima, although the well to the right of the origin is tilted up [Fig.~\ref{Fig1:Potentials}(b)]; and for $a < \frac{8}{9}b$, the only local minimum of the potential is at the origin [Fig.~\ref{Fig1:Potentials}(c)].
 Despite their qualitative differences, the contributions of complex instantons in both systems are of similar forms.

-It should be noted that the systems depicted in Figures \ref{Fig1:Potentials}a and b can also be interpreted as expansions around two different minima of the same tilted double well, because the potentials in Figures \ref{Fig1:Potentials}a and b can be converted to each other with a reflection and appropriate scaling and shifting of the potential.
-Therefore, the effects of real or complex instantons can be observed in the same system, depending on around which minimum the perturbative expansion is performed.
+It should be noted that the systems depicted in Figs.~\ref{Fig1:Potentials}(a) and \ref{Fig1:Potentials}(b) can also be interpreted as expansions around two different minima of the same tilted double-well, because the potentials in Figs.~\ref{Fig1:Potentials}(a) and \ref{Fig1:Potentials}(b) can be converted to each other with a reflection and appropriate scaling and shifting of the potential.
+Therefore, the effects of real or complex instantons can be observed in the same system, depending on which minimum the perturbative expansion is performed around.

-We will keep our discussion general for an arbitrary $a$ and $b$, which means that our results are applicable for both bounded ($b>0$), and unbounded ($b<0$) systems.
+We will keep our discussion general for an arbitrary $a$ and $b$, which means that our results are applicable for both bounded ($b>0$) and unbounded ($b<0$) systems.